2005 Women's Cricket World Cup final

 The 2005 Women's Cricket World Cup Final was a women's One Day International cricket match between Australia and India played on 10 April 2005 at the SuperSport Park in South Africa.
 It was the culmination of the 2005 Women's Cricket World Cup, the eighth tournament of the series.
-Australia won by 98 runs, clinching their fifth World Cup title, and their fourth on foreign soil.
-It was the first time that the Indian team had reached at Final of a women's World Cup.
+Australia (runners-up in the previous World Cup) won by 98 runs, clinching their fifth World Cup title, and their fourth on foreign soil.
+It was the first time that the Indian team had reached the final of a women's World Cup.

 Australia won the toss, and their captain Belinda Clark opted to bat first.
-Her side scored 215 runs with the loss of 4 wickets (215/4) in their 50 overs.
+Her side scored 215 runs for the loss of 4 wickets (215/4) in their 50 overs.
 Their top scorer was Australian vice-captain Karen Rolton, who scored 107 runs batting at number three.
 Indian bowler Amita Sharma took two wickets for 39 runs (2/39).
 In their response, India failed to build a good opening partnership, as opener Jaya Sharma was dismissed for only 5 runs.
-India continued to score poorly, and the last of their ten wickets fell at the end of their 46th over.
+India continued to score poorly and losing wickets regularly, and the last of their ten wickets fell at the end of their 46th over.
 Australia bowlers Shelley Nitschke and Cathryn Fitzpatrick each took two wickets.
 Rolton was named player of the match.

 Route to the final

 Group stage

 The 2005 Women's World Cup was a round-robin tournament, in which each of the eight teams played all seven others and the top four progressed to the semifinals.

 All of Australia' group stage matches were scheduled at Tshwane University of Technology Oval, Pretoria, except the one against West Indies.
 Their first match was against England, which "washed out after heavy rain lashed Pretoria".
 Then, Australia has five consecutive victories, against New Zealand, West Indies, South Africa, Sri Lanka and Ireland by 32 runs, 79 runs, 97 runs, eight wickets and ten wickets respectively.

 India' group stage matches were also scheduled at Pretoria, except the one against New Zealand.
-Their first match was against ri Lanka, which ended with no result.
+Their first match was against Sri Lanka, which ended with no result.
 It won its next three matches, against Ireland, South Africa and England by nine wickets, four wicket and seven wickets respectively.
 It then faced it first loss in the tournament, facing a 16-runs loss from New Zealand.

 Both the finalists faced each other in the last match of their group stage, but it was abandoned without a ball being bowled.